This, of course, was about the same time that the Beatles were in

 the name of a 16th century painter in the Netherlands known

 for his fantastic imagery, especially his macabre and nightmarish

 depictions of Hell.
 His most famous work was The Garden

 speaker shared the same unusual name and they were both known for weird

-artwork, I assumed Bob Hieronimous had adopted his unusual name
+artwork, I assumed Bob Hieronimus had adopted his unusual name

 from the Dutch painter.
 Apparently not.
 That said, the

-modern Hieronimous was every bit the mystic of his predecessor.
+modern Hieronimus was every bit the mystic of his predecessor.

-Bob Hieronimous spoke to us on the Eastern concepts of
+Bob Hieronimus spoke to us on the Eastern concepts of

 reincarnation and karma.
 Then he moved on to Atlantis, the Great